binsync/binsync/README.md

 - Comments

 Note: all types support user-created types like structs.
-**DISCLAIMER**: The current version of BinSync is highly developmental.
-If you are looking for a highly stable version with full support for the listed decompilers, check back in a few months.
+**DISCLAIMER: The current version of BinSync is highly developmental.
+If you are looking for a highly stable version with full support for the listed decompilers, check back in a few months.**

 **Join our discord below for more online help**: